Disease Guide ·Cancer (Lymphoma) ·2026

 Annual & Lifetime Limits

-Check your policy's annual maximum and lifetime limit.
-Some plans cap payouts at $5,000-$10,000/year, which may not fully cover multi-agent chemo plus diagnostics.
-Unlimited annual benefit plans are worth the extra premium when cancer is a possibility.
-Also verify that oncology referrals to specialists are covered.
+Check policy annual maximum and lifetime limit.
+Some cap at $5,000-$10,000/year - insufficient for multi-agent chemo plus diagnostics.
+Unlimited annual benefits are worth extra premium when cancer is possible.
+Verify oncology specialist referrals are covered.

 🇺🇸 US Pet Insurance Guide